-As our team continues to grow this year, this test facility will concurrently scale with new equipment—including a high-load hydraulic vibration system, a dust chamber and a salt fog chamber (these tests are not currently conducted in-house, but will be soon).
+Our test facility keeps scaling with new equipment—this past year, we added a high-load hydraulic vibration system, a dust chamber, and a salt fog chamber.
 Our facility's resources, combined with our increasingly ambitious product objectives, foster an environment for system test that's hard to find elsewhere.

 Experience our in-house test facility as if you were there: